 I am always working to write better curricula and help other small districts expand the depth and breadth of their world language programs.
-Although Foreign Language Instruction is my passion, I also recently began working toward a Master's Degree in Educational Leadership through my beloved alma mater."
+Although World Language Instruction is my passion, I also recently began working toward a Master's Degree in Educational Leadership through my beloved alma mater."

 ESL and Spanish Literacy

-"I studied Spanish and Italian at EIU and graduated with a BA in both Elementary Education and Foreign Language.
+"I studied Spanish and Italian at EIU and graduated with a BA in both Elementary Education and World Language.
 After graduation, I relocated to Michigan to teach Spanish to 250 students at the elementary level.
-During the summer of 2014, I traveled to Spain to explore Alicante, Barcelona, Madrid, and revisit Salamanca… the place in my EIU journey where I realized my desire to acquire a second major in Foreign Languages!
+During the summer of 2014, I traveled to Spain to explore Alicante, Barcelona, Madrid, and revisit Salamanca… the place in my EIU journey where I realized my desire to acquire a second major in World Languages!
 I am currently pursing an MA in both ESL and Bilingual Education at Olivet Nazarene University and am in my third year teaching ESL and Spanish literacy at a Transitional Bilingual School.
 I'm overdue for another adventure abroad and have Italy and Costa Rica on my horizon."

 French Ministry of Education